Absentee ballot tracking tool launched in Georgia for Nov. 3 election

 “Creating this new absentee ballot tracking and notification system will provide Georgia voters with greater clarity and increased confidence that their votes are accepted,” Raffensperger said in a statement.

-The new system comes after Raffensperger’s office launched an online portal to request absentee ballots in August.
-More than 200,000 people had used the request portal as of last Friday, Sept.
-25, Raffensperger said.
+The new system comes after Raffensperger’s office launched an online portal to request absentee ballots last month.
+More than 200,000 people had used the request portal as of last Friday, Raffensperger said.

 Around 1.2 million Georgians have been sent absentee ballots so far, marking a surge in vote-by-mail amid the COVID-19 pandemic.